urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 It appears our `Date` data is formatted month/day/year.
 Let's use the lubdridate package to change this column to a date in R.

-TO do this, we use the `mutate()` function to modify our Date.
+To do this, we use the `mutate()` function to modify our Date.
 However, we have to tell R if we want this mutatation, or modification, to create a new column or to write over an existing column.
-Since we want to correct our exisiting column, we can tell R that `Date` is the column we want it to write our corrected values into.
+Since we want to correct our exisiting column, we can tell R that `Date` is the column we want it to write our newly formatted values into.

 ```R
 lemur_prep <- lemur_data %>%